drwpow/blog/posts/responsive-type-scales-in-css.md

 Take the above values and plug them into CSS class names, CSS variables, Sass variables, JS variables… whatever your system uses.
 It’s universal because at the end of the day it’s just `em`s.

-Now that you know how these numbers are made, you may find that the `2.25 ^ (𝑛 / 6)` scale doesn’t work too well for your fonts!
+Now that you know how these numbers are made, you may find that the `2.25:6` scale isn’t producing the results you expected.
+Try [playing with both numbers](https://codepen.io/dangodev/full/ZEzmJaB) and seeing what you get.
+Try it in an existing app!
+The key is experimentation.

+That wraps up the main meat of the blog posts.
+What follows from here are tips and FAQs to try and take care of remaining questions.

 ## appendix 1: faq